codingforeternity/datascience/Reproducibility.md

 * A massive study quantifies psychology’s reproducibility problem.
 By me at the Atlantic.
   * http://www.theatlantic.com/health/archive/2015/08/psychology-studies-reliability-reproducability-nosek/402466/

+Email: So much wrong w this article
-Email: If You Can't Make Predictions, You're Still in a Crisis
+* If You Can't Make Predictions, You're Still in a Crisis
 * http://slatestarcodex.com/2015/09/05/if-you-cant-make-predictions-youre-still-in-a-crisis/

 Email: "good article on reproducibility and statistical power"